Regulators in the Arithmetic of Function Fields: Shtuka models

-The aim of this subsection is to prove that there is an exact sequence of $\KI$-vector spaces (Corollary \ref{cor:shtuka-model-to-hodge-pink-additive}):
+The aim of this subsection is to prove that there is an exact sequence of $\KI$-vector spaces (Corollary \ref{cor:shtuka-model-to-hodge-pink-additive})

-This above sequence appeared to the author as the most miracle part of the proof of Theorem \ref{thm:rank-dim}.
-A suprising feature is that this property does not depend on the choice of the shtuka model.
-The reader will have no trouble to notice how much this subsection relies on ideas from V. Lafforgue in \cite[\S 4]{lafforgue}.\\
+This exact sequence is a fundamental ingredient in the proof of Theorem \ref{thm:rank-dim}.
+A surprising feature is that it does not depend on the choice of shtuka model.
+The reader will have no trouble noticing how much this subsection relies on ideas from V.\ Lafforgue \cite[\S 4]{lafforgue}.\\